Sgt. Slaughter: WWF Commissioner and sporadic appearances (1997–2009)

 After a hiatus, he returned to WWF television on the August 4, 1997 episode of Raw Is War to assume the role of on-air commissioner by (kayfabe) President Gorilla Monsoon.
 He eventually became the target of Shawn Michaels and Triple H of D-Generation X (DX), who called him "Sgt.
 Slobber".
-Slaughter lost to Triple H to a Boot Camp match at D-Generation X: In Your House on December 7.
+Slaughter lost to Triple H in a Boot Camp match at D-Generation X: In Your House on December 7.
 In early 1998, Slaughter turned heel, joined Vince McMahon along with Gerald Brisco and Pat Patterson, and became the on-screen lackeys of McMahon; running errands for him and dishing out punishment to McMahon's rivals, namely Steve Austin.
 His feud with Triple H continued into WrestleMania XIV on March 29, where he handcuffed himself to Chyna to prevent her from interfering with Helmsley's match against Owen Hart.
 Slaughter's efforts ultimately proved futile, as Chyna threw powder into his eyes and hurled Slaughter into the front row.
 Later that year, Slaughter relinquished the role of commissioner to Shawn Michaels and disappeared from television.
 Slaughter made an appearance at WrestleMania X-Seven on April 1, 2001, in the gimmick battle royal, which was won by The Iron Sheik.

 On the November 24, 2003 episode of Raw, Slaughter lost to Randy Orton, who was establishing himself as the "Legend Killer".
 On the January 31, 2005 episode of Raw, he lost to (kayfabe) Saudi Arabian wrestler Muhammad Hassan.
 He made a special appearance on the June 13 episode of Raw to challenge Chris Masters in his "Master Lock Challenge", which Slaughter lost.
 He returned again on the December 5 episode of Raw, where he and Michael Hayes confronted Edge.
 In mid-2006, he hosted a "Diva Boot Camp" segment as part of the 2006 Diva Search Competition.